magento/architecture/design-documents/frontend/technical-vision.md

 ## Scaffolding

-[Yeoman][] is the de facto standard for scaffolding modern web applications.
+[Yeoman][] is a tool for scaffolding modern web applications.
 In an effort to make the above guide as painless as possible and to encourage best practices, a [TSX Yeoman Generator](https://www.npmjs.com/package/generator-tsx) has been created for you.
 Refer to its documentation for more information.

 [CRA]: https://facebook.github.io/create-react-app/
 [Jest]: https://jestjs.io/